-The Cort is the only surviving, still active, legitimate theatre designed by Thomas Lamb.
+The Cort is the only surviving, still active, legitimate theatre on Broadway designed by Thomas Lamb.
 Its classic exterior was inspired by the 18th century French Petit Trianon at Versailles.
 Architecture from the period of Louis XVI also inspired the interior.
 The lobby is constructed of Pavanozza marble with panels of Marie Antoinette plasterwork.
 The proscenium arch was constructed in perforated plaster treated with art glass that could be lit during performances; this arch still exists but is not operational today.

 Theatre is not completely wheelchair accessible.
 There are no steps into the theatre.